-When you are off campus and you select a link to an online resource from EKU Libraries' website, you will be prompted to provide your E-Key (EKU e-mail) to login.
+When you select a link to an online resource from EKU Libraries' website, you will be prompted to provide your E-Key (EKU e-mail) to login via the Proxy Server.

 E-Key username examples: